 I will never forget my first, and best, fresh hamsi meal.
-It was in London of all places, prepared by the gifted hand of a Black Sea native.
+It was prepared by the gifted hand of a Black Sea native.
 Ellerine sağlık.
 I understood immediately what all the fuss was about.
 Hamsi is so much more than just a fish – it’s part of Turkish culinary folklore, celebrated in songs, poems, and even traditional Black Sea folk dances such as the mesmerising Horon – the “hamsi dance”.

 The anticipation, the preparation, the eating with loved ones – like so many other social and cultural rituals form this land, it’s part of the rich cultural fabric which binds Turks, communities and generations.
 And as I wolfed down my second and third servings with chunks of fresh, crusty ekmek (Turkish bread), I felt myself taking yet another tiny Turkish Step forward on this curious path of discovery.